copyleft-next/copyleft-next/CONTRIBUTING.md

 Public Source Locations
 =======================

-<https://github.com/copyleft-next/copyleft-next> is now the centralized
+<https://github.com/copyleft-next/copyleft-next> is now the canonical
-location of source for this project.
+source location for this project.

 Mailing List
 ============